LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 ## Do NOT move the Gatsby files around ##

-I know it might not look preety with all those subfolder you've generated but DO NOT cut and paste all the files out of it into the root.
-Leave them where they are else  you will get a 404 error and
-Gatsby will tell you have to have index.js in the default react generated path "src/pages/index.js".
+I know it might not look pretty with all those subfolders you've generated but DO NOT cut and paste all the files out of it into the root.
+Leave them where they are else  you will get a 404 error and Gatsby will tell you have to have index.js in the default react generated path "src/pages/index.js".
-You can delete the following files.

 ## Transform the raw html to JSX ##